oguzhancttnky/nba-notifier/README.md

 # NBA Notifier

+## Introduction

-NBA Notifier is a notifies users for NBA match results via Telegram.
-Used technologies are React(frontend), Golang(backend) and Postgresql(database).
+NBA Notifier is a notifies users daily NBA match results of subscribed teams via Telegram.
+User can subscribe, unsubscribe teams in website or Telegram bot @nbanotifier_bot.
+With telegram bot, user can see current season games and player statistics of games of subscribed teams.
+User can subscribe 5 teams for free, 10 teams for $1 monthly (Premium) and 20 teams for $2 monthly (Deluxe).

+Used technologies are Typescript React(frontend), Golang(backend) and Postgresql(database).

 ## Prerequisites